bach-sh/bach/README.md

 ## Getting Started

 Bach Testing Framework is a **real** unit testing framework.
 All commands in the `PATH` environment variable become external dependencies of bash scripts being tested.
 No commands can be actually executed.
 In other words, all commands in Bach test cases are **dry run**.
-Because that unit tests should verify the behavior of bash scripts, not to test commands.
+Because that unit tests should verify the behavior of bash scripts, not test commands.
 Bach Testing Framework also provides APIs to mock commands.

 ### Prerequisites